-The new Human Platform Force Generation (FORGE) Facility at Fort Liberty is the fourth building that will complete the John F. Kennedy Special Warfare Center and School Campus at Fort Bragg.
+The new Human Platform Force Generation (FORGE) Facility at Fort Liberty is the fourth building that completes the John F. Kennedy Special Warfare Center and School Campus at Fort Liberty.
 The purpose of the FORGE facility is to improve special operation soldiers’ health and performance on and off the battlefield.
-The state-of-the-art facility will help special operations soldiers get stronger – both mentally and physically.
+The state-of-the-art facility helps special operations soldiers get stronger – both mentally and physically.

 “We're going to be able to tailor our training and our care of these soldiers across their career, so that we optimize their ability to perform, but we also take care of them as a total person.” —Jim Arp, FORGE Deputy Director for Human Development